The review process

 The authorities review – the Government decides

-When the Government has reached its decision, the applications will again be referred to the Swedish Radiation Safety Authority and the Land and Environment Court, which will stipulate the terms and conditions for the facilities.
-It will then also be up to the municipalities to decide on planning permission under the Planning and Building Act.
-In its current timetable SKB plans to start construction of the Spent Fuel Repository and the encapsulation plant some time early in the 2020s and they will take about ten years to complete.
+After the Government has made its decision, the matter is now handed back to SSM and MMD that will stipulate conditions for the facilities.
+The municipalities will also decide whether to grant building permits under the Planning and Building Act.
+SKB hopes that construction of the Spent Fuel Repository and the encapsulation plant can begin sometime in the 2020s and take around ten years to complete.

 Once permits have been granted, this does not mean that the process is finished.
 There are a large number of controls that have to be passed before nuclear technology plants can be built.
 For instance additional permits are required from the Swedish Radiation Safety Authority before building can start, trial operations can begin, for routine operation and finally for phasing facilities out and sealing them.
 At each of these stages the preliminary safety analysis contained in SKB’s applications have to be expanded and become increasingly detailed.